Scenic Shore 150 bike ride 2002

 The organizers put on a party in the park as well.
 Live band playing Give Me Three Steps, but that cut out in the middle in a fight for amperage the cookers in the picnic shelter, or the band’s amps can’t power both!
 Burgers, brats, corn on the cob, beverages!
 Cool, and lots of happy, tired people.
 Many of whom take a celebratory dip in the bay.

-Thanks for sponsoring me to this valued experience.
+Thanks for sponsoring me for this valued experience.
 I enjoyed it immensely for itself, and I am glad we together had a chance to benefit the Leukemia and Lymphoma Society.
 A bike ride such as this is a fantastic way to raise money.
 Understandably, it’s not for everyone, but everyone can still contribute to such fundraisers by donating what they can or even by organising their own fundraising doing something more suited to them – GoFundMe have plenty of ideas if you need some help.

 Response: 14 Feb 2003 – “Team Jillie” – e-mail from Niels van Wieringen